tc39/proposal-pattern-matching/README.md

 #### Expression-only legs
 You could allow only an expression in a leg and rely on `do` expressions to provide statements.
 This seems slightly less user friendly than arrow-function-like legs.

-### Else Leg Syntax
+### Default Leg Syntax
-I've gone with `else` as it aligns with other areas of JavaScript, but you might prefer something more terse like `_` (especially if you're used to F#). `_` also has the advantage of binding a value enabling you to reference a value in a guaranteed non-sideeffecty way.
+I've gone with `default` as it aligns with other areas of JavaScript, but you might prefer something more terse like `_` (especially if you're used to F#). `_` also has the advantage of binding a value enabling you to reference a value in a guaranteed non-sideeffecty way.
 Consider:

 ```js
 let obj = {